junxit/us-congress-bills-117/metadata.md

 - 2022-06-14 — Placed on the Union Calendar, Calendar No. 280.
 - 2022-06-14 — Reported by the Committee on Science, Space, and Technology.
 H. Rept.
 117-369.
 - 2022-06-14 — Reported by the Committee on Science, Space, and Technology.
 H. Rept.
 117-369.
+- 2022-07-26 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2022-07-26 — Considered as unfinished business. (consideration: CR H7143-7144)
+- 2022-07-26 — Considered under suspension of the rules. (consideration: CR H7098-7101)
+- 2022-07-26 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+3588.
+- 2022-07-26 — Motion to reconsider laid on the table Agreed to without objection.
+- 2022-07-26 — Mr. Beyer moved to suspend the rules and pass the bill, as amended.
+- 2022-07-26 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 323 - 92 (Roll no. 390). (text: CR H7098-7100)
+- 2022-07-26 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 323 - 92 (Roll no. 390).(text: CR H7098-7100)